bilalrazamoon/blog/_posts/2016-05-09-create-an-simple-app-with-angular2.markdown

 ---
 layout: post
-title: "Getting started with angular2"
+title: "Creating an simple app with angular2"
 date:   2016-05-09 00:00:00 +0500
 categories: angular2 typescript
 ---

 Let's start from zero and build a simple angular2 app.

-We can also write angular2 app in javscript, typescript and dart But in this post, I'm using typescript.
+We can write angular2 app in javscript as well as typescript and dart But in this post, I'm using typescript.

 >Typescript is a typed superset of Javascript that compiles to plain javascript